rsyi/whale/README.md

 <p align="center"><img src="docs/whale_logo.svg" width="600"/></p>

 ## The simplest way to keep track of your warehouse tables
-`whale` is a lightweight **data discovery and documentation engine**.
+`whale` is a lightweight **data discovery, documentation, and quality engine for your data warehouse**.

 * Automatically index all of the tables in your warehouse as plain markdown files -- so they're easily versionable, searchable, and editable either locally or through a remote git server.
 * Search for tables and documentation through the CLI or through a git remote server like Github.
-* Define and schedule basic metric calculations.
+* Define and schedule basic metric calculations (in beta).
+* Run quality tests and systematically monitor anomalies (in roadmap).

 😁 [**Join the discussion on slack.**](https://join.slack.com/t/talk-whale/shared_invite/zt-i2rayu1u-fljCh7reVstTBOtaH1n1xA)